Sridharan237/git-basics-assignment/README.md

 # Git Basics Assignment
-This repository is for practicing Git basics including com mits, branching, and merging.
+This repository is for practicing Git basics including commits, branching, and merging.